MR-Farabough/theCodeNook/README.md

 - Show off projects

-We have reserved the domain `thecodenook.dev`
+We have reserved the domain [thecodenook.dev](https://thecodenook.dev)

+Check out `DESIGNDOC.md` for further updates on development

 More information will become available when there is an update 😁